AudioBible/KJV/README.md

 [NFL Star Benjamin Watson gets cut off on CNN proclaiming JESUS CHRIST !!!](https://www.youtube.com/watch?v=NEnWg5Vg0T8)

 [NFL's Benjamin Watson on CNN: 'Jesus Christ Died for Our Sins'](https://www.youtube.com/watch?v=d4YQ6n9_y8E)

+## audiobible words defile

+       Strong's No: H2490
+       Hebrew: חָלַל
+       English: defile
+       Transliteration: châlal
+       Phonetic: khaw-lal'
+       Word Origin: A primitive root (compare H2470)

+       Bible Usage:
+           begin (X men {began}) {defile} X-(idiom) {break} {defile} X-(idiom) eat (as common {things}) X-(idiom) {first} X-(idiom) gather the grape {thereof} X-(idiom) take {inheritance} {pipe} player on {instruments} {pollute} (cast as) profane ({self}) {prostitute} slay ({slain}) {sorrow} {stain} wound.

+       Part of Speech:
+           Verb

+       Strong's Definition:
+           properly to {bore} that {is} (by implication) to {wound} to dissolve; figuratively to profane (a {person} place or {thing}) to break (one´ s {word}) to begin (as if by an opening-wedge); denominatively (from ) to play (the flute)

+       Brown Driver Definition:
+           1. to profane, defile, pollute, desecrate, begin
+           a.
+(Niphal)
+           1. to profane oneself, defile oneself, pollute oneself 1a
+           b. ritually 1a
+           c. sexually
+           1. to be polluted, be defiled
+           d.
+(Piel)
+           1. to profane, make common, defile, pollute
+           2. to violate the honour of, dishonour
+           3. to violate (a covenant)
+           4. to treat as common
+           e.
+(Pual) to profane (name of God)
+           f.
+(Hiphil)
+           1. to let be profaned
+           2. to begin
+           g.
+(Hophal) to be begun
+           2. to wound (fatally), bore through, pierce, bore
+           a.
+(Qal) to pierce
+           b.
+(Pual) to be slain
+           c.
+(Poel) to wound, pierce
+           d.
+(Poal) to be wounded
+           3. (Piel) to play the flute or pipe

+       Translation Occurrences:
+           defile: 2, grapes: 1, pollute: 8, instruments: 1, profaned: 15, slain: 1, defileth: 1, profaning: 2, begun: 6, defiledst: 1, inheritance: 1, things: 1, began: 33, polluted: 13, defiled: 5, stain: 1, piped: 1, slayeth: 1, begin: 12, himself: 1, sorrow: 1, formed: 1, break: 3, broken: 1, eaten: 1, herself: 1, eat: 1, prostitute: 1, profaneth: 1, profane: 16, wounded: 3, first: 1

+       Bible References:
+           Ezek 7:22, Ezek 28:7

+       Webster's 1828 Dictionary:
+           Defile

+       Definition:
+           DEFILE ,  verb transitive
+           1. To make unclean; to render foul or dirty; in a general sense.
+           2. To make impure; to render turbid; as, the water or liquor is defiled.
+           3. To soil or sully; to tarnish; as reputation, etc.
+           He is among the greatest prelates of the age, however his character may be defiled by dirty hands.
+           They shall  defile  thy brightness.
+Ezekiel 28:7 .
+           4. To pollute; to make ceremonially unclean.
+           That which dieth of itself, he shall not eat, to  defile  himself therewith.
+Leviticus 22:8 .
+           5. To corrupt chastity; to debauch; to violate; to tarnish the purity of character by lewdness.
+           Schechem defiled Dinah.
+Genesis 34:2 .
+           6. To taint, in a moral sense; to corrupt; to vitiate; to render impure with sin.
+           DEFILE  not yourselves with the idols of Egypt.
+Ezekiel 20:7 .
+           He hath defiled the sanctuary of the Lord.
+Numbers 19:20 .
+           DEFILE ,  verb intransitive   [Latin  A thread.]
+To march off in a line, or file by file; to file off.
+           DEFILE ,  noun   A narrow passage or way, in which troops may march only in a file, or with a narrow front; a long narrow pass, as between hills, etc.

+       Webster's 1828 Dictionary:
+           Defiled

+       Definition:
+           DEFILED ,  participle passive   Made dirty, or foul; polluted; soiled; corrupted; violated; vitiated.

+       Naves Topical Index:
+           Defilement

+       Definition:
+           Laws relating to Leviticus 7:18-21 ;  Leviticus 11:43 ;  Leviticus 22:2-7
+           Caused by:
+           Leprosy Leviticus 13:3 ;  Leviticus 13:44-46 ;  Leviticus 3:14 ;  Leviticus 22:4-7
+           Gonorrhea Leviticus 15:1-15 ;  Leviticus 22:4
+           Copulation Leviticus 15:17
+           Spermatorrhea Leviticus 15:16-17
+           Childbirth Leviticus 12:2-8 ;  Luke 2:22
+           Menses Leviticus 15:19-33 ;  2 Samuel 11:4
+           Touching the dead Numbers 19:11-22 ;  Numbers 31:19-20
+           Touching carcass of any unclean animal Leviticus 11:39-40 ;  Leviticus 17:15-16 ;  Leviticus 22:8
+           Touching carcass of an unclean thing Leviticus 5:2-13 ;  Leviticus 11:8 ;  Leviticus 11:24-28 ;  Leviticus 11:31-38 ;  Leviticus 14:46-57 ;  Leviticus 15:5-11 ;  Deuteronomy 23:10-11
+           Slaying in battle Numbers 31:19-20
+           Contact with sinners falsely supposed to cause John 18:28 Of priest Leviticus 16:26 ;  Leviticus 16:28 ;  Numbers 19:7-10 ;  Ezekiel 44:25-26
+           Egyptian usage, concerning Genesis 43:32 Ablution ;  Purification ;  Uncleanness

+       Webster's 1828 Dictionary:
+           Defilement

+       Definition:
+           DEFILEMENT ,  noun
+           1. The act of defiling, or state of being defiled; foulness; dirtiness; uncleanness.
+           2. Corruption of morals, principles or character; impurity; pollution by sin.
+           The chaste cannot rake into such filth without danger of  defilement

+       Webster's 1828 Dictionary:
+           Defiler

+       Definition:
+           DEFILER ,  noun   One who defiles; one who corrupts or violates; that which pollutes.

 [![ODD-TV-Living-In-Hell-Playlist](images/ODD-TV-Living-In-Hell-Playlist.png)](https://www.youtube.com/watch?v=TlTR7QQZQ8I&list=PL7X63Sm3kODPV43FyewOSadSnZwZGZQHU&index=1)